Donna Loren: Return to performing

-Love It Away was "Pick of the Week" (review posted June 8, 2010) on MuzikReviews.com.
-The album received four-stars.
-Loren's original pieces and her interpretation of songs such as "Old Man" were particularly praised, and the review drew attention to Loren's vocal ("The main instrument is her voice") and the production:

-"I think one of the reasons for the success of this recording besides Donna's flat out stunning vocal performance, is the production being kept to a minimum and the instrumentation generally focuses on the keyboards highlighting the sweet sensual vocals of Ms. Loren."

-The autobiographical nature of the material was also discussed, "The importance of this release can be found beyond the music, it is a personal statement from the artist and her heartfelt interpretation of her feelings relating to her own life".

-"Love It Away (Remix)"

 The first single from the album was a remix of "Love It Away", which is also included on the CD as the final track and was released as a single to download.
-As of June, 2010 the single was charting on a Top 40 Adult Contemporary radio play chart.

-Music videos

-Loren released several music videos in conjunction with Love It Away on YouTube.
-"Shakin' All Over" was released as two videos in March and May, 2010 and both include footage from her original performance of the song on Shindig.
-"Love It Away" was released in March, 2010 and "Last Night I Had a Dream" and "I'll Be Your Baby Tonight" in July, 2010.
+Several music videos in conjunction with Love It Away.
+"Shakin' All Over" was released as two videos in March and May 2010 and both include footage from her original performance of the song on Shindig!.
+"Love It Away" was released in March 2010 and "Last Night I Had a Dream" and "I'll Be Your Baby Tonight" in July 2010.

-Beach Party Movie Medley

-In May, 2010, Loren released a medley of her Beach Party songs "Beach Blanket Bingo", "Muscle Bustle", "Love's a Secret Weapon", "It Only Hurts When I Cry", and "Among the Young".
+In May 2010, Loren released a medley of her Beach Party songs "Beach Blanket Bingo", "Muscle Bustle", "Love's a Secret Weapon", "It Only Hurts When I Cry", and "Among the Young".
 A video of the recording session at Lava Tracks Studios was also released on YouTube.
 Loren recorded new versions of "Beach Blanket Bingo" and "Muscle Bustle", as singles to download.
 Loren again worked with Charles Michael Brotman on this project.

-"Eloquent" (Single)

-In July, 2010, Loren released the dance-electronic "Eloquent" as a single to download.
+In July 2010, Loren released the dance-electronic "Eloquent" as a single to download.
 She wrote and produced the song.